SainathRavula/STM32F4-FreeRTOS/README.md

-This repository contains FreeRtos porting for STM32F4 board.
+This repository contains demo project of porting FreeRtos to STM32F4 by linux using Makefile.(STM32F417).

 -->Refering these link